JanWilczek/wolf-sound-blog/_posts/2021-05-07-circular-vs-linear-convolution.md

 * Linear convolution of discrete signals of length $M$ and $N$ has length $M+N-1$.
 * $N$-point circular convolution has length $N$.

-Let's assume that we have two signals, of lenght $M$ and $N$, $M \geq N$.
+Let's assume that we have two signals, of length $M$ and $N$, $M \geq N$.
 We want to know which samples of their circular convolution are equal to the corresponding samples of their linear convolution.

 1. First, we pad the shorter signal with zeros.
 Now both signals have length $M$.
 1. The result of the circular convolution has length $M$.